zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T001 - One Successful Task for Each Trigger/Search/Action

+There must be at least one successful Task for each visible trigger/action/search in your app.

-To ensure you have run a live test of every visible trigger/action/search, you'll need to turn a Zap on and trigger it live for each visible trigger/action/search, so that there is at least one successful Task for each visible trigger/action/search in one of the integration admin's [Task History](https://zapier.com/app/history).
+To ensure you have run a live test of every visible trigger/action/search, create a Zap for each one, turn it on, and trigger a Zap run while it's on.
+This check is performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.

-Learn more about Tasks [here](https://zapier.com/help/manage/tasks).
+Learn more about Tasks [here](https://zapier.com/help/manage/history/learn-about-tasks-in-zapier).

 ---